How to use adjectives in the IELTS speaking test

 How to get a higher band score in the IELTS speaking test by illustrating your adjectives

 If you use an adjective, illustrate it with extra relevant information.
-So, don't just tell the examiner that your father is intelligent - say something else - like everyone goes to him for advice.
-Or – maybe he gets all the answers when he watches Who wants to be a millionaire.
+Don't just tell the examiner that your father is intelligent - say something else - like everyone goes to him for advice.
+Or – maybe he knows all the answers when he watches TV quiz shows like Who wants to be a millionaire.

 Here are some examples.

-The reason why motorbikes are so popular here is that they are cheap - almost everyone can afford to buy one and it doesn’t cost much to run one [ie the day-to-day cost is low]
+The reason why motorbikes are so popular here is that they are cheap - almost everyone can afford to buy one and it doesn’t cost much to run one [ie the day-to-day running costs are low]

-Another reason why there are so many mororbikes here is that they're convenient - in fact they're the best way of getting from a to b [idiom]
+Another reason why there are so many motorbikes here is that they're convenient - in fact they're the best way of getting from a to b [idiom]

 Most girls prefer automatics [ie automatic motorbikes] because they're easier to ride and they can keep their handbags under the seat.

-I find programmes like Masterchef really helpful -it gives me great ideas for things to cook for my family.
+I find watching programmes like Masterchef really helpful – they give me great ideas for things to cook for my family.

 My friend said it was an interesting film because it stimulated her imagination and made her think in a different way.